‘Simple greed’: Ex-UAW leader Jones charged with corruption

 Defense attorney J. Bruce Maffeo offered no comment.
 Jones was UAW president for about 1 1/2 years before quitting under a cloud in November.

-Nine union officials and an official’s spouse have pleaded guilty since 2017.
+Nine union officials and a late official’s spouse have pleaded guilty since 2017.
 The investigation began with the discovery that Fiat Chrysler money from a Fiat Chrysler-UAW job training center was stolen.
 It then stretched to embezzlement of union funds.

 Jones, for example, ordered more than $13,000 worth of cigars from a shop in Arizona, according to the court document.